mirage/irmin.org/data/tutorial/06_backend.md

 end
 ```

-We also have to provide a configuration for our backend specifying the
+We also have to provide a configuration for our backend, specifying the
 parameters needed when initialising a store.
 In our example, we start with an
 empty configuration, which comes with `root` as a parameter.
 We can then
 instantiate the store and create a repo: